 Bali, M. (2014).
 Why doesn’t this feel empowering?
 The challenges of web-based intercultural dialogue.
 Teaching in Higher Education, 19(2), 208-215.
 DOI: 10.1080/13562517.2014.867620

 Banda, F. (2015).
 Minority media as intercultural dialogue: Towards a communicative praxis.
 Journal of Applied Journalism & Media Studies, 4(1), 25-37.

 Baraldi, C. (2006).
 New forms of intercultural communication in a globalized world.
 International Communication Gazette, 68(1), 53-69.

 Baraldi, C. (Ed.)
 (2010).
 Dialogue in intercultural communities: From an educational point of view.
-Amsterdam: John Benjamins.
+Amsterdam, The Netherlands: John Benjamins.

 Barrett, M., Bryam, M., Lázár, I., Mompoint-Gaillard, P., & Philippou, S. (2013).
 Developing intercultural competence through education.
-Strasbourg: Council of Europe Publishing.
+Strasbourg, France: Council of Europe Publishing.

 Bar-On, D. and Kassem, F. (2004).
 Storytelling as a way to work through intractable conflicts: the German‐Jewish experience and its relevance to the Palestinian‐Israeli context.
 Journal of Social Issues, 60(2), 289-306.

 Beall, M. L. (2010).
 Perspectives on intercultural listening, In A. D. Wolvin (Ed.), Listening and human communication in the 21st century.
-Oxford: Wiley-Blackwell.
+Oxford, England: Wiley-Blackwell.